Nek5000/Nek5000/README.md

 - constrainTLSR routine updated to prevent TLSR update if the sign switches
 - Earlier technique was to flip the sign of computed TLSR

+### b2859c8

+- Auto dt and number of time steps calculation for CLSR and TLSR
+- Based on tests performed on damBreak and circVortex problems